 | Overusing discounts | Customers learn to wait and margin erodes | Use price architecture, value proof and retention |

-| Separating creators from paid | Strong content does not scale | Turn proven creator assets into paid media |
+| Separating creators from paid | Rights and learning are lost between teams | Test suitable authorized creator assets in paid media |

 FAQ